lprfernandes/learning_csharp/C#.md

 The heap is a memory used by programming languages to store global vars.
 By default, all global vars are stored in heap memory space.
 It supports Dynamic memory allocation.
 The heap is not managed automatically for you and is not as tightly managed by the CPU.
 It is more like a free-floating region of memory.

+<br><br>

 # Coding Standards
 * Reasonable variable names
 * Proper Method Names
 * Comment code

 1. single line "//"
 2. multiline /_comment_/
 3. xml documentation comment and regions
-     "

         ///<summary>
         //This method does this thing
         ///</summary>
-     "

         #region Public Properties
                 ...//prop1
                 ...//prop2
         #endregion
                 //This allows you to create a region that you can minimize

   4. Class names with Capital Letters with PascalCasing (ex ClientActivity)
   5. Method names with the same approach (ex MainMethod)